thealice/pre-drawing-app/README.md

 # Simple Drawing App using JavaScript and HTML5 canvas

 Results from Javascript / Canvas HTML code along with this [Tyler Potts video](https://www.youtube.com/watch?v=0MkcQpXXlFM).
+Simple drawing app in your browser.
+You can update line color and thickness to draw.

+Note: re-sizing your browser window will wipe your drawing!

 ## Getting started